 Image optimisation is a relatively minor aspect of SEO, but it’s certainly not one you should overlook.
-In this article, I’ll be listing four easy methods which you, a small business owner with no coding skills, can use to optimise your website’s images – and discuss whether image optimisation is actually worth spending budget on.
+In this article, I’ll list seven methods that you can use to optimise your website’s images – and discuss whether image optimisation is actually worth spending budget on.

 Obviously, you don’t want your website cluttered with grainy, poor-quality images, but, at the same time, you don’t want pictures that are unnecessarily large.
 The larger an image’s file size is, the slower it will load, which increases your page’s loading time.

-Next-generation image formats like JPEG 2000, JPEG XR and WebP are available, but, at the moment, they’re not universally supported.
-This means that some browsers won’t show images saved in these formats, requiring you to also provide backup JPEG images – this is fairly complex, and not easy to do with the standard CMS image tools.
+Next-generation image formats like JPEG 2000, JPEG XR, and WebP are available, but aren’t universally supported.
+This means that some browsers won’t show images saved in these formats, requiring you to also provide backup JPEG images, which can be complex and unnecessarily time-consuming.

 When you save your images prior to upload (or even once you’ve uploaded them), change the file name to a relevant keyword.
 For example, if you’re a hardware store selling a wrench, don’t save it as IMG0001.jpg, or productimage.jpg.

-Try something like Small-Brand-Name-Wrench.jpg – this incorporates the manufacturer’s name, the actual product, and the product variant (in this case, size).
-This makes it easier for search engines to understand what the image is about.
+Try something like “small-[BRAND-NAME]-wrench.jpg” – this incorporates the manufacturer’s name, the actual product, and the product variant (in this case, size).
+This makes it easier for search engines to understand what the image displays.

 When you click on a web page and your browser starts to load that page, the browser has to load all of the resources required for that page.
 This includes external CSS files, external scripts, images and so on.
 The HTML code for an image looks something like this:

-There might be other attributes present within the <img> tag, like class, title and so on, but the important one here is the src attribute (source).
+There might be other attributes present within the img element, like class, title and so on, but the important one here is the src attribute (source).
 The URL indicates the source location of the image – basically, this is telling the browser where it can find the image to display it.

 As soon as your browser starts to load the page, it retrieves the image from that URL and displays it.
 This is done via a HTTP request.
 The main reason we compress images is to increase the speed of the requests and make the page display faster.